apmcleod/MV2H/README.md

 For any duplicate times, only the last given chord, key, or hierarchy are saved.
 Duplicate tatums are ignored.

+## Python Version
+Big thanks to @lucasmpaim for his work porting MV2H to python [here](https://github.com/lucasmpaim/pyMV2H).

+NOTE: The java version of MV2H should always be considered the canonical, "correct" version, and should be used for final evaluation of a system.
+However, I have no reason to believe that the python code has any problems with it, and we are working on writing tests to confirm this (see [this issue](https://github.com/apmcleod/MV2H/issues/10)).

 ## Version History
 - [v2.2](https://github.com/apmcleod/MV2H/releases/tag/v2.2) added the ability to tune the insertion/deletion penalty during DTW alignment, fixed a bug with time signatures with small denominators (e.g. 2 or 1), and sped up the DTW process significantly.